-- 7.1.4 Audiologists and Hearing Aid Dispensers shall ensure the annual Ccalibration of the electronic equipment they used to assess hearing.
-Calibration shall be performed by a certified professional consistent with the standards set by the American National Standards Institute (ANSI). - 7.1-2 Every licensed Audiologists and Hearing Aid Dispensers shall indicate by attestation in the course of license renewal whether they have complied with regulation 7.1 annually submit proof of calibration to the Board.
-Any Audiologists who does not have such equipment may shall attest to that fact during the course of renewal file an affidavit so stating on a form approved by the Board.
+- 7.1 Audiologists and Hearing Aid Dispensers shall ensure the annual calibration of the electronic equipment they use to assess hearing.
+Calibration shall be performed by a certified professional consistent with the standards set by the American National Standards Institute (ANSI). - 7.2 Audiologists and Hearing Aid Dispensers shall indicate by attestation in the course of license renewal whether they have complied with regulation 7.1 Audiologists who do not have such equipment shall attest to that fact during the course of renewal.

-8.0 Continuing Education Ffor All Licensees
+8.0 Continuing Education For All Licensees:

-8.1 Philosophy

-- 8.1.1 Continuing education is required by the Board to maintain professional licensure in the fields of Speech/Language Pathology, Audiology and Hearing Aid Dispensing.
+- 8.1 Philosophy - 8.1.1 Continuing education is required by the Board to maintain professional licensure in the fields of Speech/Language Pathology, Audiology and Hearing Aid Dispensing.
 Continuing education requirements arise from an awareness that these fields are in a continual state of transition due to the introduction of new philosophies and the refinement of already existing knowledge.
-Speech/Language Pathologists, Audiologists and Hearing Aid Dispensers should continually strive to update their clinical skills in an effort to deliver high quality services. - 8.1.2 The Board is keenly aware of existing educational opportunities in Delaware and neighboring states and has established regulations which will provide continuing education credit as effortlessly as possible while assuring quality instruction.
-Credit will be given for participation in a variety of activities that increase knowledge and enhance professional growth. - 8.1.3 These regulations recognize the financial and time limitations of Delaware's professionals while assuring continued appropriate services to those individuals who require them.
+Speech/Language Pathologists, Audiologists and Hearing Aid Dispensers should continually strive to update their clinical skills in an effort to deliver high quality services.